rimmer/My-Horoskope/packages/algorithm/README.md

 # Algorithm module

-Consists of main app calculation module, calculations and extensions on some classes, like astro.dart:
+Consists of main app calculation module, calculations and extensions on some classes.

+### Library name: `algorithm`

+Extension example on astro.dart:

 ```
 extension BasicAstrology on int {
   String get astroSign {